-- No fees apply for Maltese and EU/EFTA/EEA nationals following first-cycle full-time and part-time day courses at the University of Malta, Malta College of Arts, Science and Technology (MCAST).
-Part-time courses are only offered by the University of Malta.
-Part-time evening courses are self-financing (EUR 900/year). - In the second cycle, the annual fee is EUR 400 for all Maltese and EU nationals at the University of Malta.
-No fee applies if the 2nd cycle programmes is required to practise a profession.
-Students following 2nd cycle courses offered jointly with foreign universities pay higher fees.
+- All short cycle and first cycle students pay an enrolment fee of EUR 400.
+No additional fees apply for Maltese and EU/EFTA/EEA nationals following first-cycle full-time and part-time day courses at the University of Malta, Malta College of Arts, Science and Technology (MCAST).
+Part-time evening courses are offered by the University of Malta and the Malta College of Arts, Science and Technology (MCAST) and are self-financing (EUR 900/year tuition fee).
+97 % of first-cycle students follow a day course while 3 % follow a part-time evening course. - In the second cycle, the most common annual tuition fee is EUR 400 for all Maltese and EU nationals at the University of Malta.
+No fee applies if the second cycle programme is required to practise a profession.
+Students following second cycle courses offered jointly with foreign universities pay higher fees.
 Annual fees for full-time evening courses range from EUR 400 to EUR 14 500 (most common is EUR 400).
-Annual fees for part-time studies range from EUR 400 to EUR 4 500 (most common is EUR 1 600) - There is no fee for EU/EFTA/EEA nationals in full-time short cycle programmes at the University of Malta, the Malta College of Arts, Science and Technology (MCAST) and the Institute for Tourism Studies (ITS).
-Students in part-time short cycle programmes pay EUR 900 per year. - International students pay fees, and these are higher than those paid by Maltese and EU nationals.
+Annual tuition fees for part-time studies range from EUR 400 to EUR 3 750 (most common is EUR 400).
+51 % of second-cycle students follow a full-time day course while 49 % study on a part-time basis. - Apart from the enrolment fee, there is no fee for EU/EFTA/EEA nationals in full-time short cycle programmes at the University of Malta, the Malta College of Arts, Science and Technology (MCAST) and the Institute for Tourism Studies (ITS).
+Students in part-time short cycle programmes pay EUR 900 per year.
+74 % of students following a short-cycle programme study on a full-time basis while 26 % study on a part-time basis. - International students, defined as students coming from outside EU/EFTA/EEA pay fees, and these are higher than those paid by Maltese and EU nationals.